 4. Tracksuits for all occasions

 The Beastie Boys and LL Cool J accelerated the popularity of tracksuits.
 No longer was this set for workouts.
-In the ’80s, they became a clothing staple for any occasion, without breaking a sweat.
-Adidas became one of the most famous producers of tracksuits, featuring the three bars along the edges of the outfit.
+In the ’80s they became a clothing staple for any occasion, without breaking a sweat.
+Adidas was one of the most famous producers of tracksuits, featuring the three bars along the edges of the outfit.
 But other variations existed, with different styles and patterns to choose from.

 Eventually, velour sets became highly popular.
 This led to the material being the most popular when making tracksuits.
 In the latter half of the 1980s, a brief switch would draw people to wearing nylon shellsuits, though this was very brief.
 No one could resist this popular trend for long.